Kentucky hosts Karasinski and Bellarmine - WTOP News

 Lexington, Kentucky; Tuesday, 1 p.m.
 EST

-BOTTOM LINE: Bellarmine visits Kentucky after Jack Karasinski scored 20 points in Bellarmine’s 79-64 victory over the Chattanooga Mocs.
+BOTTOM LINE: Bellarmine visits Kentucky after Jack Karasinski scored 20 points in Bellarmine’s 79-64 victory against the Chattanooga Mocs.

 The Wildcats are 7-1 on their home court.
-Kentucky is seventh in the SEC with 10.7 offensive rebounds per game led by Jayden Quaintance averaging 5.0.
+Kentucky is 0-1 in one-possession games.

 The Knights are 1-4 on the road.
-Bellarmine ranks sixth in the ASUN giving up 77.2 points while holding opponents to 47.3% shooting.
+Bellarmine has a 2-5 record against opponents above .500.

-Kentucky’s average of 8.2 made 3-pointers per game is 1.3 fewer made shots on average than the 9.5 per game Bellarmine gives up.
-Bellarmine averages 11.4 more points per game (77.7) than Kentucky gives up (66.3).
+Kentucky scores 83.8 points, 6.6 more per game than the 77.2 Bellarmine allows.
+Bellarmine averages 7.5 made 3-pointers per game this season, 0.4 more makes per game than Kentucky allows.

 TOP PERFORMERS: Otega Oweh is averaging 14.5 points and 1.8 steals for the Wildcats.
-Denzel Aberdeen is averaging 11.5 points over the last 10 games.
+Collin Chandler is averaging 1.5 made 3-pointers over the last 10 games.

-Karasinski is averaging 20.8 points and 5.9 rebounds for the Knights.
-Kenyon Goodin is averaging 2.0 made 3-pointers over the last 10 games.
+Darrius Bolden is averaging two points for the Knights.
+Karasinski is averaging 16.4 points over the last 10 games.

 LAST 10 GAMES: Wildcats: 6-4, averaging 82.1 points, 36.8 rebounds, 16.6 assists, 8.1 steals and 4.7 blocks per game while shooting 47.0% from the field.
 Their opponents have averaged 68.6 points per game.